-Financial contributions to the Memorial Fund shall be used as described above (section 5.6.7.1[JG1]) under the direction of the Congregation Council.
-While such contributions are considered donor-restricted funds for purchasing, commissioning, and/or installing memorials in the church, funds will not be restricted to particular memorials specified by the donor or the family of the person being remembered.
+Financial contributions to the Memorial Fund in memory or in honor of an individual shall be used for long-term enhancements to the church as described above (section 5.6.7.1) under the direction of the Congregation Council.
+While such contributions are considered donor-restricted funds for purchasing, commissioning, and/or installing memorials in the church, funds will not be restricted to particular items specified by the donor or the family of the person being honored or remembered.